max-geller/max-geller/README.md

 My name is Max Geller.
 I'm a construction professional and full-stack software developer based in Phoenix, AZ.

-- ⚡ I’m currently working on advanced data modeling for tracking construction costs.
+- ⚡ I’m currently working on advanced data modeling and analytics for tracking construction costs.
-- 🌱 I’m currently learning: NestJS
+- 🌱 I’m currently using: NestJS, Primsa, and SupaBase

 ### DEV INTERESTS
-- Full-stack development with Angular / Firebase.
-- Front-end development with NextJS / Angular
+- Full-stack development with NextJS / React / Angular
-- API Development with NestJS
 - Machine Learning with Python